 Introduction to the Coffee Shop Business Model

 Creating a successful coffee shop business plan is essential for anyone who wants to start a coffee shop.
-Here are some tips to help you create a successful coffee shop business plan:
+Here are some tips to help coffee shop owners create a successful coffee shop business plan:

 1. Conduct Market Research